cardano-foundation/CIPs/CIP-1694/README.md

 with the exception of a hard-fork initiation, which requires ratification by all governance bodies.
 Depending on the type of governance action, an action will thus be ratified when a combination of the following occurs:

-* the constitutional committee approves of the action (the number of members who vote 'Yes' meet the threshold of the constitutional committee)
+* the constitutional committee approves of the action (the number of members who vote `Yes` meets the threshold of the constitutional committee)
-* the DReps approve of the action (the stake controlled by the DReps who vote 'Yes' meets a certain threshold of the total active voting stake)
+* the DReps approve of the action (the stake controlled by the DReps who vote `Yes` meets a certain threshold of the total active voting stake)
-* the SPOs approve of the action (the stake controlled by the SPOs who vote 'Yes' meets a certain threshold over the total registered voting stake)
+* the SPOs approve of the action (the stake controlled by the SPOs who vote `Yes` meets a certain threshold over the total registered voting stake)

 > **Warning**
 > As explained above, different stake distributions apply to DReps and SPOs.

-A successful election of a new constitutional committee, a constitutional change or a hard-fork delays ratification of all other governance actions until the first epoch after their enactment.
+A successful motion of no-confidence, election of a new constitutional committee, a constitutional change, or a hard-fork, delays ratification of all other governance actions until the first epoch after their enactment.
 This gives a new constitutional committee enough time to vote on current proposals, re-evaluate existing proposals with respect to a new constitution, and ensures that the in principle arbitrary semantic changes caused